saucelabs/sauce-docs/docs/dev/api/insights.md

 <details><summary><span className="api get">GET</span> <code>/v1/analytics/trends/errors</code></summary>
 <p/>

-Returns an array of errors that occurred on all tests run within the specified time period.
+Return an array of errors that occurred on all tests run in the specified period.

 #### Parameters